mirage/capnp-rpc/README.md

 `sr` is a "sturdy ref" (you can think of it as a URL) that specifies how and where clients should connect to get a live reference (a `Capability.t`) to the bootstrap service.

-`Capnp_rpc_unix.connect` connects to the server socket and returns (a promise for) its bootstrap service.
+`Vat.connect_exn client_vat sr` returns a capability to the service at address `sr`, by connecting to the server socket and requesting its bootstrap service.

 For a real system you'd put the client and server parts in separate binaries.
 See the `test-bin/calc.ml` example file for how to do that.